peterhinch/micropython-epaper/README.md

 A driver to enable the Pyboard to access a 2.7 inch e-paper display from [Embedded Artists](http://www.embeddedartists.com/products/displays/lcd_27_epaper.php).
-The onboard Flash memory is optionlly supported.
+The onboard Flash memory is optionally supported.

 The display can also be bought from Mouser Electronics (a company with worldwide depots) e.g.
 [MouserUK](http://www.mouser.co.uk/ProductDetail/Embedded-Artists/EA-LCD-009/?qs=sGAEpiMZZMt7dcPGmvnkBrNVf0ehHpp1LPMnQSPTe1M%3d).